Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 The luxury mall Pavilion KL is also connected via a sky bridge outside the building.
 The well-equipped round-the-clock fitness centre and the relaxing Essa Spa are just a few great amenities that put the grand in Grand Hyatt.

+If you are in search of budget accommodation, you can check in to Reggae Mansion Hostel, set right around the corner of Chinatown.
 You will stay in dormitory style but one of the most comfortable and private ones I have ever been to as the bed are pod-style with a curtain and your own safe, light, mirror and power plugs.

 I have returned many times to this hostel and always loved it.
 The bed rate for a room of 24 people is MYR48.
 Don't worry, 24 people sounds like a lot but it doesn't feel like that because of the pod-style beds.
+The additional plus is the cool rooftop bar which even gives you a view of the Petronas Towers in the distance.

 Nightlife In Kuala Lumpur